fazlearefin/kali-ctf-machine-setup/README.md

 ## Howto?

+### 0. Kali Linux Installation

+It is assummed that you have a plain vanilla installation of Kali Linux.
+This README is tailored for [Kali virtual machine images](https://www.kali.org/get-kali/#kali-virtual-machines)

-01. Install git and ansible
+### 1. Install git and ansible

 ```zsh
 sudo apt update
 sudo apt install git ansible -y
 ```

-02. Clone this repo
+### 2. Clone this repo

 ```zsh
 git clone https://github.com/fazlearefin/kali-pentest-machine-setup.git
 cd kali-pentest-machine-setup
 ```

-03. Run the ansible playbook to install the extra tools
+### 3. Run the ansible playbook to install the extra tools

 Enter the password for the user (`kali`) when asked for a password